malchata/yall.js/README.md

 - `observeRootSelector` (default is `"body"`): If `observeChanges` is set to `true`, the value of this string is fed into `document.querySelector` to limit the scope in which the Mutation Observer looks for DOM changes. `document.body` is inferred by default, but you can confine it to any valid CSS selector (e.g., `div#main-wrapper`).
 - `mutationObserverOptions` (default is `{childList: true}`): Options to pass to the `MutationObserver` instance.
 Read [this MDN guide](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver#MutationObserverInit) for a list of options.

-## Limitations
+## Words of wisdom

 yall.js doesn't care about placeholders.
 It won't try to minimize layout shifting or perform layout calculations for you.
 It's recommended to use a placeholder method such as [LQIP](https://www.guypo.com/introducing-lqip-low-quality-image-placeholders/) or [SQIP](https://github.com/technopagan/sqip) to fill the image space prior to lazy loading in conjunction with appropriate `width` and `height` attributes on elements.
-For `<video>` elements, use the `poster` attribute set a placeholder image.
+For `<video>` elements, use the [`poster` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video#attr-poster) to set a placeholder image.
 Please check out the `test` folder to see how you might use placeholders in conjunction with yall.js.
 If you don't want to bother with placeholders, you can omit the `src` attribute entirely in your lazy loading markup, and yall.js will still work.

+Also, do not lazy load critical resources that are above the fold.
+Doing so is a performance anti-pattern, because those resources will not begin loading until yall.js has been loaded, which may take much longer than if the resources was loaded normally.
+Be smart.
+If the resource is critical, load it normally!
+If it's below the fold, _then_ lazy load it!

 ## Contributing